robertweiss/PromptAI/readme.md

 ### Two Processing Modes

 - **Page Mode**: Add a "Save + Send to AI" button to the page editor.
 All configured prompts run on save.
-- **Inline Mode**: AI buttons appear directly next to individual fields.
+- **Inline Mode**: AI buttons appear directly below individual fields.
 Process fields on-demand without saving the page.

 Both modes can be mixed freely in the same configuration.